Interpretablility versus explainability

 - What are the advantages of using black box models such as neural networks in this scenario?

-- Black Box Models: Often provide higher predictive accuracy, which can be crucial for identifying patterns in complex datasets.
+- Black box models: Often provide higher predictive accuracy, which can be crucial for identifying patterns in complex datasets.
 They can capture non-linear relationships and interactions that simpler models might miss.

-- Black Box Models: Can be difficult to interpret, which hinders trust and adoption by medical professionals.
+- Black box models: Can be difficult to interpret, which hinders trust and adoption by medical professionals.
 Without understanding the model’s reasoning, it becomes challenging to validate its correctness, ensure regulatory compliance, and effectively debug or refine the model.

-Exercise2: COVID-19 Diagnosis Using Chest X-Rays, a study by Ucar and Korkmaz
+Exercise 2: COVID-19 Diagnosis Using Chest X-Rays, a study by Ucar and Korkmaz

 Objective: Diagnose COVID-19 through chest X-rays.